 8 January 2005

-This version allows the selection of multiple tags in the tag listing to provide an
+This version allows the selection of multiple tags in the tag listing to

 Sorting the tags by popularity, like used in my column view idea, still leaves much to be desired.
 I stick by the column view as a potential hierarchical tag browsing widget, but perhaps the tags could be sorted more meaningfully.